Peripheral Nerve Team

 Ana Carolina Tesi Rocha, MD

-Clinical Associate Professor, Pediatric Neurology & Neurological Sciences
+Clinical Professor, Pediatric Neurology & Neurological Sciences

 After moving to the United States from Buenos Aires, Argentina, Dr. Tesi Rocha received her second medical degree from Children’s National Medical Center.
 She continued her work at Children’s National as an Assistant Professor of Neurology and Pediatrics, was the co-director of the MDA clinic, as well as the director of the neuromuscular program and electrodiagnostic lab.
 Dr. Tesi Rocha specializes in general child neurology with a focus on pediatric neuromuscular disorders.
 Her clinical research focuses on SMA, muscular dystrophies and congenital myopathies.